rupadarshiray/rupadarshiray.github.io/content/travel/himachal.md

   - himachal
 ---

-Over the few times that I've visited Himachal's
+Over the few times that I've visited Himachal's villages in the hills...